Part-DB/Part-DB-server/docs/usage/import_export.md

 > administrators.
 If you want to allow other users to import data, or can not import data, check the permissions of the user.
 You can enable import for each data structure
 > individually in the permissions settings.

+If you want to import data from PartKeepr you might want to look into the [PartKeepr migration guide]({% link upgrade_legacy.md %}).

 ### Import parts

 Part-DB supports the import of parts from CSV files and other formats.
 This can be used to import existing parts from other databases or datasources into Part-DB.
 The import can be done via the "Tools -> Import parts" page, which you can find in the "Tools" sidebar panel.